More at rubyonrails.org:

 The default error message for :only_integer is "must be an integer".

-Besides :only_integer, this helper also accepts the :only_numeric option which specifies the value must be an instance of Numeric and attempts to parse the value if it is a String.
+Besides :only_integer, this validator also accepts the :only_numeric option which specifies the value must be an instance of Numeric and attempts to parse the value if it is a String.

 By default, numericality doesn't allow nil values.
 You can use allow_nil: true option to permit it.
-Notice that for Integer and Float columns empty strings are converted to nil.
+For Integer and Float columns empty strings are converted to nil.

 The default error message when no options are specified is "is not a number".